jhammer619/gedisimulator/README.md

     -nOctPix n;      number of octree pixels along a side for the top level

+## plotWaveComparison.py ##

+Plots waveforms to compare ALS derived simulations to real GEDI data.
+It is meant to take the output from collocateWaves' -writeWaves option and compare to the original GEDI data.
+If the collocation has been successful, the two will match.

 ## mapLidar ##
 Generates a geotiff from las file properties, combining multiple files.
 Can also print a list of file bounds or calculate beam and point density.